Cais/bns-login/readme.txt

 == Changelog ==
 = 2.0 =
 * Released November 2012
-* Remove `load_textdomain` as redundant
+* Add empty hooks before and after main output
+* Add filter hooks to all of the text output
 * Add Shortcode functionality to text widgets
 * Add Shortcode for this plugin
+* Add wrapping classes around output elements
+* Refactored `bns_login_main` to use hooks instead of array elements
+* Remove `load_textdomain` as redundant
 * Updated 'readme' with FAQ on shortcode use
-* Add filter hooks to all of the text output
-* Refactored `bns_login_main` to use hooks instead of array elements
-* Add empty hooks before and after main output

 = 1.9 =
 * Implemented OOP style class coding